History of communication by presidents of the United States: Radio

 Warren G. Harding, the United States’ 29th president who held office from 1921 until he died in 1923, was the first president to deliver a radio address.
 He addressed the nation at the dedication of the Lincoln Memorial on May 30, 1922, an address that served as the day’s equivalent of the State of the Union address.
 The radio address “heralded a revolutionary shift in how presidents addressed the American public.”

 Harding's immediate successor, Calvin Coolidge, was the next president to address the nation via radio.
 On December 5, 1923, The New York Times wrote that “the voice of President Coolidge, addressing Congress tomorrow, will be carried [by radio] over a greater portion of the United States and will be heard by more people than the voice of any man in history.”
 He spoke in Washington, D.C., and the address could be heard on radio stations in Washington, New York, Dallas, Providence, St. Louis, and Kansas City.
 The address was considered a significant achievement, as all six stations were able to successfully broadcast Coolidge’s speech.

 Among the most famous and beloved early radio addresses were Franklin D. Roosevelt’s “Fireside Chats,” which he delivered frequently during the Great Depression.
 His first radio address was delivered on March 12, 1933.
 At this point, ninety percent of American households owned at least one radio.
 Thus, the radio addresses were widely accessible, and Roosevelt’s style of delivery was meant to reflect the tastes of the average American.
 The purpose of Roosevelt’s “Fireside Chats” (a term coined by journalist Robert Trout) was to “to ease fears and to inspire confidence in his leadership.”
+Unlike Calvin Coolidge, Roosevelt "knew how to use his natural charisma to really engage the American people."
+According to Kearns Goodwin, Roosevelt would rehearse his fireside chats, picturing that he was addressing individual American teachers, farmers, as well as shopkeeper's.

 Roosevelt also delivered Fireside Chats during World War II in an effort to offer justifications of the United States’ decisions regarding the nation’s involvement in the conflict.
 The addresses were effective in building popularity for Roosevelt’s administration.